PAR-Government/Media-Journaling-Tool/README.md

 File > New [Control-n] creates a new project.

-File > Export [Control-e] creates a compressed archive file of the project including images and masks.
+File > Export > To File [Control-e] creates a compressed archive file of the project including images and masks.

+File > Export > To S3 creates a compressed archive file of the project and uploads to a S3 bucket and folder.
+The user is prompted for the bucket/folderpath, separated by '/'.

+File > Validate Runs a validation rules on the project.
+Erros are displayed in a list box.
+Clicking on each error high-lights the link or node in the graph, as if selected in the graph.

 File > Group Manager opens a separate dialog to manage groups of plugin filters.